 Stories like this one are found everywhere.
 The US has one of the worst records among industrialized nations, losing on average between four and seven children every day to child abuse and neglect.
-In fact, a report of child abuse is made every ten seconds.
-However, what concerns me the most is that sometime the abuser tries to use the church as a safe haven to continue with this deprave behavior.
+A report of child abuse is made every ten seconds.
+However, what concerns me the most is that sometimes the abuser tries to use the church as a haven to continue with this depraved behavior.
 Abuse is found in churches too.

-Say NO to strangers.
 Even though the vast majority of children who are sexually abused are abused by someone they know, you still need to teach your child not to talk or have any contact with strangers.
-They devil is looking for an opportunity to destroy our children.
+The devil is looking for an opportunity to destroy our children.

-The best thing you can do for a child who has been abused is to get the child professional help right away.
+The best thing you can do for a child who has been abused is to get professional help right away.
 Psalm 127:3 says that children are a heritage from the Lord.
 We are responsible before the Lord for our children.
-Let’s protect them from the evil one by providing a safe place at home where they could feel secure, and teaching them to say NO to inappropriate touching, bad secrets, and strangers.
-If you have any questions about this topic, feel free to write to me with your question.
-May God bless you, and remember: “A cheerful heart is good medicine, but a crushed spirit dries up the bones” (Proverbs 17:22).
+Let’s protect them from the evil one by providing a safe place at home where they could feel secure.

 Let’s teach them to say NO to inappropriate touching, bad secrets, and strangers.
 If you have any questions about this topic, feel free to write to me.